mathis-blln/projet_STA/README.md

 ## Application

 One of the objectives of the project is to deploy an application for the best model in a real-world trading environment as part of a trading system or to use it for investment decision support.
-For this purpose, we created a Streamlit application.
+For this purpose, we created a Streamlit application deploy on [cac40forecast.app](https://cac40forecast.streamlit.app/)

 ## Setup